 Input VAT incurred on acquisitions of goods and/or services may be deducted, provided it is incurred by a VAT-registered payer to perform VATable supplies within its business activity.

 If input VAT relates to acquisitions destined to perform mixed supplies (i.e. both VATable and VAT-exempt ones), the input VAT deduction right is allowed on a pro-rata basis.

 Should a company register a deductible input VAT exceeding its output VAT, this balance can be partially refunded only if the company carries out a specific range of business activities (e.g. export supplies, international transportation services, production of bakery and dairy products, leasing activity).
 Otherwise, such VAT amount may be carried forward to the following months, offset against the company's future output VAT liabilities.

-The possibility to offset the VAT against future obligations to the national public budget is also available, at the request of taxpayers not having debts to the national public budget.
+The possibility to offset the VAT amounts allowed for refund against future obligations to the national public budget is also available, at the request of taxpayers not having debts to the national public budget.

 A company is required to register for VAT purposes if the total turnover within the last 12 consecutive months reached the threshold of MDL 1.2 million.
 Also, companies can follow voluntary registration for VAT purposes if they only intend to perform taxable supplies.